Heather Park

 Dear Heather Park Residents and Members of the Heather Park Neighbourhood Watch,

 We thank those current Members who loyally support the HPNW.
-We only have a limited number of dedicated regular attendees at monthly General Meetings, and therefore urge ALL residents to become involved, for the purpose of maintaining and improving security in our suburb/community.
+Attendance at monthly General Meetings is definitely increasing, and we urge ALL residents to become involved, for the purpose of optimising and maintaining security in our suburb/community.
 To those of you who cannot attend meetings but are committed through your kind donations and offers of help when needed, thank you in advance.

 RESIDENCES: